MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-app-solution-default.md

 ## Is this feature generally available or preview?

-On October 29th 2004, the cloud flows setting became generally available.
-The canvas apps setting is still in preview.
+On October 29, 2024, the cloud flows setting became generally available.
+The canvas apps setting remains in preview.

 ### Related information